PaulPauls/Neuroevolution_of_Augmenting_Topologies_Paper/README.md

-## Seminar Paper about Neuroevolution of Augmenting Topologies (*NEAT*) ##
+## Overview about Neuroevolution of Augmenting Topologies (*NEAT*) ##

-This repository contains my paper about Neuroevolution of Augmenting Topologies including its LaTeX source code.
+This repository contains my seminar paper about Neuroevolution of Augmenting Topologies including its LaTeX source code, which intends to give a good overview of the current state of research.
 Until the paper is done does this README contain interesting potential research resources.
 Feedback welcome.